gkapetanakis/IntelliQ/vpp/README.md

   Visual Paradigm.
 To do this, execute the following steps:
 1. go to Doc.
 Composer in Visual Paradigm and try opening the `srs-softeng-01` file then use as a Doc Base our Doc Base which is in the `doc_template` folder.

 ### If Visual Paradigm cannot create our document, it is because you do not have our XML templates.
-To install them follow he steps bellow
+To install them follow the steps bellow

 2. in the GitHub repo open some folder. e.g. The `Project` folder.
 3. On the `Diagram Navigator` or the `Model Explorer` in Visual Paradigm click on the corresponding element to the GitHub folder `Name` you opened.
 For our example